Can You Put A Crock-Pot In The Oven – Are Slow Cooker Inserts Oven Safe?

 First, an oven can be used to speed up the cooking process of a CrockPot by quickly heating up the ingredients before beginning the slow cooking process.

 Slow cookers work by cooking food at a low temperature over a long period of time, which can take several hours.
-By moving the slow cooker insert into the oven before slow cooking, you can quickly heat up the ingredients of your dish and then finish cooking them in the slow cooker.
-This can save you time, especially if you’re in a rush or need the food ready quickly.
+By putting the slow cooker insert into the oven before slow cooking, you can quickly heat up the ingredients of your dish and then finish cooking them in the slow cooker.
+This can save you cooking time, especially if you’re in a rush or need the food ready quickly.

 Another reason to put the slow cooker insert in the oven is to reheat leftovers.
-If you have leftover food that has been slow-cooked, you can put the stoneware insert in the oven to reheat it rather than using the stove or microwave.
+If you have leftover food that has been slow-cooked, you can put the stoneware insert with a meal in the oven to reheat it rather than using the stove or microwave.
 By putting the insert in the oven, you can easily and quickly reheat the leftovers without using and cleaning up another dish or container.

 When looking to purchase a new slow cooker, you’ll commonly come across two types of inserts: glazed ceramic and nonstick cast aluminum.
 Stainless steel inserts are not as common to find.